juristr/juristr.github.com/_posts/2016-06-06-ng2-getting-started-for-beginners.md

 Angular 2 is designed to be extremely fast.
 Well, every new JS library would probably claim that, but there are some differences in the approach Angular 2 is taking.

-First of all, they're currently hardly working on a so-called "template compiler" or "offline compiler".
+First of all, ~they're currently hardly working on a so-called "template compiler" or "offline compiler"~ the so-called Ahead-of-time (AoT) compilation.
 Many JavaScript frontend frameworks basically render the templates dynamically into the browser's DOM at runtime, which requires a templating engine of some kind.
-Angular 2 templates and it's components are made in a way that Angular 2 is able "to reason about your app's templates" and is able to generate an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and consequently to translate them into pure JavaScript **at compile time**.
+Angular 2 templates and it's components are made in a way that Angular 2 is able "to reason about your app's templates" and thus to generate an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and consequently to translate all of your templates into pure JavaScript code **at compile time**.
 This is huge IMHO :+1:.

 <figure>
 	<a href="/blog/assets/imgs/meetup-intro-angular2/templatecompiler.png" class="image--zoom" >